What you can appeal

 It is also possible to appeal other matters such as:

-- the making, amending, altering or revoking of a planning scheme in a strategic development zone.
+- the making of a draft planning scheme in a strategic development zone (SDZ).

 - a licensing decision for an appliance, apparatus, structure, cable or other matter on a public road.